YD525/YD525/README.md

 🔧 **What I Work On**

 **Languages & Frameworks:**
  My unique development style is a hybrid approach using C# as the primary language and C++ as a secondary language.
-C# handles the user interface layer, while C++ focuses on efficiency and handles the underlying system layers.
+C# handles the user interface layer, while C++ focuses on efficiency and handles the underlying system layers.<- This is only done when YD525 takes a project seriously.
 - C# (WPF, WinForms, ASP.Net MVC, NetCore MVC)
 - C++ (MFC, KMDF)
 - Papyrus / Jass / Lua (beginner)